 Finally, I conducted practical tests of our proposed architecture in a controlled environment, demonstrating its effectiveness and reliability in real-world situations.

 In short, this report highlights the growing importance of the Zero Trust approach in securing IT infrastructures against digital threats.
 By taking a proactive approach focused on zero trust, organizations can strengthen their security posture and protect their sensitive data from cyberattacks.

+Comment